rogerhu/compsci_guides/Evaluate-Division.md

 ⏰ **Time to complete**: __ mins

 1. **U-nderstand**

 - How many equations can we have?
-        - “We can have up to 20 questions.”
+We can have up to 20 questions.

 - Can there be no questions?
-        - “No, there must be a minimum of one question.”
+No, there must be a minimum of one question.

 - How long can variable names be?
-        - “There can be up to 5 characters in a variable name.”
+There can be up to 5 characters in a variable name.

 - Can variable names be empty?
-        - “No, variable names must have at least one alphabetical character”
+No, variable names must have at least one alphabetical character

 - How many queries are performed?
-        - “There can be up to 20 queries.”
+There can be up to 20 queries.

     ```markdown
     HAPPY CASE